fusion-io/authenticate/README.md

 `HeadlessLocal`, `HttpOAuth2` and `HttpTokenBearer`.
 You can replace the above `HeadlessLocal` to any one of them.

-For more usage of providers, please check out the Protocols [documentation](docs/PROTOCOLS.md).
+For more usage of Protocol, please check out the [Protocols documentation](docs/PROTOCOLS.md).

 ```javascript
 let protocol = new HeadlessLocal();